brentd09/AZ040Labs/PowerShell-Lab-01.md

     ```PowerShell
     Get-Command *Event*
-    # Use WinEvent as EventLog fails to access remote logs
+    # Use Get-WinEvent on PowerShell 7.x and Get-EventLog on Windows PowerShell
     ```
     </Strong></details>
     <details><summary>Click to see the answer (Part 1)</summary><Strong>